PayBy/botim-money-docs/docs/2_Online Payment Integration/Special Payment Scenes/direct-pay.md

 # Direct Pay

-PayBy offers a secure and flexible API for merchants to integrate card payment functionality into their platforms.
+Botim Money Business offers a secure and flexible API for merchants to integrate card payment functionality into their platforms.
 Customers enter their card details directly on the merchant’s interface to complete transactions.
-All card information is encrypted and securely stored by PayBy, enabling one-click payments for future purchases.
+All card information is encrypted and securely stored by Botim Money Business, enabling one-click payments for future purchases.

-This solution gives merchants full control over the user interface design, allowing for a customized checkout experience while benefiting from PayBy’s secure payment infrastructure.
+This solution gives merchants full control over the user interface design, allowing for a customized checkout experience while benefiting from Botim Money Business’s secure payment infrastructure.
 It’s an ideal choice for businesses seeking a seamless and user-friendly card payment integration.

 ## User Experience